 3. Commercial Real Estate

-The top 3 steps for a commercial onsite inspection.
+The top 3 steps for a commercial location inspection.

 1. The owner of the property should be on the premises.